 "I conducted extensive research on Middle Eastern affairs and assisted with analytical writing, editing, and compiling research materials for the director," Carlos said, noting that the experience complemented his work with UMass Drone.

-"The internship has increased my employability by introducing me to other opportunities.
+"The internship increased my employability by introducing me to other opportunities.
 Through the International Center for Terrorism Studies, for example, I was introduced to The Jerusalem Review of Near East Affairs where I've written articles about Middle Eastern politics," he said.

 Plans for graduate school and a career in research